Loading...

 Portion Control

-Add vegetables like broccoli, spinach, or a mixed salad to your meal.
-Fiber can help slow the absorption of sugar into the bloodstream.
+Add healthy fats such as avocado, nuts, or seeds to your meal.
+This can help slow down the absorption of carbohydrates.

 healthspan-mbl